 The F-Line was successful beyond all expectations.
 Its success provided the impetus for plans extend the line to the foot of Market, then north past the Ferry Building to the popular Fisherman's Wharf area.
 At the Embarcadero, the streetcar tracks turn north and enter a median strip that extends to Pier 39.
 At Pier 39, the tracks return to the street.
-The line becomes a single track, operating along the curb to the terminal at Jones and Beach Streets.
-From the terminal, the line operates east on Beach Street at the curb to Pier 39, where it returns to the median.
-For a map, go to http://blog.streetcar.org/assets/maps/f-line.pdf
+The line becomes a single track, operating along the curb of Jefferson Street to the terminal at Jones and Beach Streets.
+From the terminal, the line returns east on Beach Street at the curb to Pier 39, where it returns to the median.
+For a map, go to https://www.sfmta.com/maps/f-market-and-wharves-accessible-stop-map"

 A proposal to extend streetcar service along the length of the Embarcadero, from Fisherman's Wharf to the CalTrain commuter rail station at 4th and King Streets, was made early on.
 Following the opening of the F Line, passengers wishing to make that journey had to transfer from the Streetcar to the Light Rail at Embarcadero Station.
 A single vehicle ride was the vision.
-Since the route from Fisherman's Wharf to the Ferry Building was designed for streetcars, and the route from Embarcadero to 4th and King was designed for light rail.,various modifications at light rial platforms east of Ferry Building were necessary to operate streetcars.
-Also there is no turning loop at the east end, so single end streetcars were needed.
-MUNI had already rehabilitated several double-end POC cars, and additional ones were sent to Brookville for rebuilding Weekend service was inaugurated August 1, 2015, with daily service beginning in April 2016.
+Since the route from Fisherman's Wharf to the Ferry Building was designed for streetcars, and the route from Embarcadero to 4th and King was designed for light rail,various modifications at light rial platforms east of the Ferry Building were necessary to operate streetcars.
+Also there is no turning loop at the east end, so double-end streetcars (with operating controls at both ends) were needed.
+MUNI had already rehabilitated several double-end PCC cars for service on the F Line, and additional ones were sent to Brookville for rebuilding.
+Weekend service was inaugurated August 1, 2015, with daily service beginning in April 2016.